Call us on 0800 666 444

 Nestled in between rows of similarly styled houses, typical mid terrace properties are one of the most economical and energy efficient prospects for first time buyers, young families and households looking to downsize.
 That said, the drawbacks to compact mid terraced homes often centre around a considerable lack of storage, outdoor space, and privacy, as well as noise nuisance from neighbouring properties.

 Obviously, mid terraced houses don’t have the option to extend to the side.
-But could a rear extension or a front extension be a viable possibility to extend your mid terrace house?… SEHBAC investigate.
+But a rear extension or a front extension could be a viable possibility to extend your mid terrace house.
+This could be incorporated behind the kitchen or dining room.
+Below, SEHBAC investigate the potential ideas for a mid terraced house extension.

 How far can you extend a terraced house?… Well, as of 1st June 2019, relaxed planning permissions were made permanent in England only.
 This means that rear single-storey extensions built on attached houses in England don’t require planning permission as long as they do not exceed 6m from the original back wall of the property.*